 Here is how Tim Suolo explains their strategy, “…our marketing team is the communication bridge between our customers and developers.”
 The principle is evident in the original research pieces on their blog that perform exceptionally well, and in the way, Ahrefs trains their new marketing hires.
 To understand the product, they work in customer support for at least six months.

-Indeed, with the experience of talking with the users, Tim wrote the homepage copy and the editorial direction for their blog.
+Indeed, with the experience of speaking with the users, Tim wrote the homepage copy and the editorial direction for their blog.
 Remember how I told you that it pays to take an audience-first approach as per Content Marketing Institute 2019 research?
 That’s the reason Ahrefs can “directly convert their readers into customers” instead of simply collecting their emails.

 Takeaway: If you prioritize your budget and resources towards building an excellent product, then you can earn a license to play around with traditional marketing wisdom.
-You might get away with mentioning your product in the top of the funnel content and not building an email list.
+You might get away with mentioning your product on the top of the funnel content and not building an email list.

 An Ecommerce brand generally starts with selling a specific category of product on their website.
 However, through content marketing, you can kick off a fresh WordPress installation and build your site traffic even before starting an E-commerce business.